Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 We need to fairly elect a bounded number of players (validators) that will participate in the game (parachain consensus).

 Notes:
 So what's the goal of this pillar?
-Player election!
+As mentioned in the game analogy it is Player election!

+NPoS could be it's own lecture and if time allows we'll cover it in more details later or at least provide you with reading materials.
+For now I'll focus on the outcomes of NPoS.

 ---v